Man who disarmed Waffle House shooter hailed by lawmakers - Philly

 The arrest ended a 24-hour manhunt involving more than 160 law enforcement officers, but it left troubling unanswered questions about official responses to months of bizarre behavior before the restaurant attack, including encounters with police in Illinois and Colorado and an arrest at the White House that raised red flags.

-Police in Colorado say the co-owner of a business where Reinking worked described him as appearing paranoid and delusional at times.
-A co-worker told a detective the man was infatuated with Taylor Swift and claimed to be a sovereign citizen.
+Sustrich, Reinking's former boss, described him as appearing paranoid and delusional at times.
+A former co-worker told a Salida, Colorado, police detective Reinking was infatuated with singer Taylor Swift and claimed to be a sovereign citizen.

 Reinking was not armed at the time, but at the FBI's request, Illinois police revoked his state firearms card.
 Four guns, including the AR-15 used in the shootings, were transferred to his father, a procedure allowed under Illinois law.